Home | Manual | Playground

 mutable

-Note that this concept also could be applied for const members.
+Note that this concept of constructor phase also could be applied for const members.

 This means that objects marked as mutable can temporarily violate their normal constraints,